patternfly/gatsby-theme-patternfly-org/patternfly-org-demo/src/content/design-guidelines/styles/typography/typography.md

     </div>
     <Spacer size="8" color="8"/>
     <div className="spacingItemStyle">
-      <FirstLevelTitle>Design is a journey of discovery</FirstLevelTitle>
+      <TitleLevel styleProps={styleProps.first}>Design is a journey of discovery</TitleLevel>
     </div>
     <Spacer size="16" color="16" />
     <div className="spacingItemStyle">
-      <BodyText>Body text should be RedHatText at 16px.
-It should have leading of 24px because of its relative line height of 1.5.</BodyText>
+      <TitleLevel styleProps={styleProps.body}>Body text should be RedHatText at 16px.
+It should have leading of 24px because of its relative line height of 1.5.</TitleLevel>
     </div>
     <Spacer size="24" color="24" />
     <div className="spacingItemStyle">